Japan Pavilion at the 2025 World Expo

 - Award

-Winner of the 2025 Good concept design Award (Public Spaces/Civil Engineering/Landscape) *The award was given to Nikken Sekkei Ltd.- Project Structure
+"Good concept design Award 2025" Winner (Public Space/Civil Engineering/Landscape) *Awarded to Nikken Sekkei Ltd.- Project Structure

-Client: Ministry of Economy, Trade and Industry, Ministry of Land, Infrastructure, Transport and Tourism
+Clients: Ministry of Economy, Trade and Industry, Ministry of Land, Infrastructure, Transport and Tourism

-General Producer and General Designer: Oki Sato
+General Producer, General Designer: Oki Sato

-Architectural concept design, design administration and displays interiors design (schematic design, working drawings): Nikken Sekkei Ltd.
+Architectural concept design, design administration, and displays interiors design (schematic design, working drawings): Nikken Sekkei Ltd.

 Construction supervision: Nikken Sekkei Ltd.

-displays concept design (schematic design, working drawings), construction, and operation: Japan Pavilion displays Consortium (Tanseisha Co., Ltd./Nomura NOMURA Co.,Ltd., Ltd.)
+displays concept design (schematic design, working drawings), construction, and operation: Japan Pavilion displays Consortium Cooperative (Tanseisha Co., Ltd. / NOMURA Co.,Ltd. Co., Ltd.)

-construction: Shimizu Corporation
+Construction construction: Shimizu Corporation

-Communication Development: Nippon concept design Center Inc.
+Communication Development: Japan concept design Center Co., Ltd.

 Copywriter: Junpei Watanabe

-Art director/graphic designer: Yoshiaki Irobe
+Art Director/Graphic Designer: Yoshiaki Irobe

 Link